tim-js/revojs.ro/src/blog/2023-10-06-aftermath/index.md

 ### Sound & Video quality

-The last (which was also the first) edition of revo.js we hve relied heavily on the technical equipment from the venue, which was not great.
-That's why we put extra effort to make sound quality a top priority.
-In addition, we also opted for a large LED screen which also allowed us to overlay the live captions.
+The last (which was also the first) edition of revo.js we have relied heavily on the technical equipment from the venue, which was not great.
+That's why we've put extra effort to make sound quality a top priority.
+In addition, we have also opted for a large LED screen which also allowed us to overlay the live captions.

 ### Coding challenges